jefferson/mvc5-container-di/README.md

-# mvc5-container-di
+# A simple implementation os IoC Container for AspNet.
+MVC5

-An example container for implementing dependency injection does not MVC5
+An example of inversion of control through Dependency Injection(DI)

 # How to use